Hengle/Folkvangr/Documents/script.md

 EXT.
 FOREST - MORNING

-REGIN is working in a field on her homestead.
-She sees HEYWARD carrying a pack and some hunting gear from afar.
-He A forester is seen venturing into the woods.
-A static shot of shadows falling on the treeline indicates time passes.
+REGIN is working in a fields on her homestead.
+She pauses briefly from her labor to lean on her PITCHFORK and wipe her brow, when she notices her brother HEYWARD nonchalantly heading towards the edge of the forest on the far edge of the fields.
+He is carrying a large PACK and some HUNTING GEAR.

+She gives a sharp shout to get his attention.
+He turns.
+She makes an exaggerated snarky gesture.
+[Where he is going?]

+He is far away, so he just raises his BOW above his head to indicate that he is going hunting.

+She incredulously gestures at the fields around her.
+[He promised to help her with the harvest.]

+He doesn't see her, because he has already turned around and is entering the forest.

+She is exasperated and makes a rude gesture at his back.
+She watches as he disappears into the dark woods.

+Hold on this shot for a few seconds for added emphasis.

+Regin continues the harvest with a little more frustration than before, gritting her teeth and thrusting the pitchfork violently into the rows of wheat.

+Grey clouds in the sky move to cover the sun, and a slight stormy wind starts to ripple across the fields.

+Shadows fall and it looks like it will start to rain.
+Regin eventually retires from the fields, covering up a tiny pile of harvested crops all she has to show for her efforts.
+There are many acres left to cut.
+She glances worriedly at the forest where Heyward entered.
+He still has not returned.
+A screeching cry from a bird, or something else, emanates from the forest.
+The high-pitched wail sounds eerily like a dirge.

+Regin sits outside waiting with a candle that has burned to the wick.
+She shields the tiny flame from the elements as it flickers rapidly in the cold wind, illuminating the look of concern on her face.

+The camera cuts to a still shot of the swaying line of trees.
-The forester is not shown leaving the forest.
+Heyward is not shown leaving the forest.

                                              FADE.